EricZinda/docsproto/devhowto/devhowtoConjunctions.md

             yield from CallPredication(vocabulary, state, term)
 ~~~

 It is worth making sure you understand how this function works since it is the core of our evaluator.
-A scope-resolved MRS is a *tree*, so to solve it, we do a single call to `Call` and pass the whole tree as `term`.
+A scope-resolved MRS is a *tree*, so to solve it, we do a single call to `Call()` and pass the whole tree as `term`.
 But: this function only evaluates either single predications or conjunctions.
 What makes it a *tree* is that predications can have other predications as arguments (i.e. "scopal arguments").
-How those work is described next.
+How those work is [described in the next section](devhowtoScopalArguments).

-To finish this up, let's implement the predications needed to make it run and run it:
+To finish this up, let's implement the predications needed to make the example run and run it:

 ~~~
 @Predication(vocabulary, name="_file_n_of")